markteicher/Tenable-OT-Exposure-Utilities/README.md

 ⚠️ Disclaimer

+These
-This tool is not an official Tenable product.
+graphql examples are not an official Tenable product.

-Use of this software is not covered by any license, warranty, or support agreement you may have with Tenable.
+Use of this graphql queries are not covered by any license, warranty, or support agreement you may have with Tenable.
 All functionality is implemented independently using publicly available Tenable OT Exposure API documentation.

 # 🏭 Tenable OT GraphQL Exporter

 ## Overview
-Enterprise-grade GraphQL query framework for **Tenable OT Security**.
+Enterprise-grade GraphQL query framework for **Tenable OT Exposure**.
-Designed to safely extract, paginate, and export **OT assets, events, sensors, policies, users, and operational telemetry** using Tenable OT’s native GraphQL API.
+Designed to extract, paginate, and export **OT assets, events, sensors, policies, users, and operational telemetry** using Tenable OT Exposure's native GraphQL API

-This project focuses on **validated, non-minimal GraphQL queries** that align directly with Tenable OT’s documented schema and operational data model.

 ---